-I am a DPhil Medical Sciences student at the WIMM supervised by Prof. Andrew Wilkie and Dr. Stephen Twigg.
+I am a DPhil Medical Sciences student at the WIMM supervised by Prof. Andrew Wilkie and Prof. Stephen Twigg.
 My interests are specifically in structural variants larger than 50 bps and up to several mega bps, including duplications/deletions (CNVs), insertions, inversions, translocations, and other complex rearrangements.

 I also hold degrees in MPhil Genomic Medicine (Cambridge) and MSci Biochemistry (Manchester).
 My previous projects were “Characterising germline variants in renal cell carcinoma using whole genome sequencing” and “Identifying the causative genes in Melkerson Rosenthal syndrome with whole exome sequencing”, respectively.

 Evaluating the performance of a clinical genome sequencing program for diagnosis of rare genetic disease, seen through the lens of craniosynostosis.

 Pei Y. et al, (2019), European Journal of Medical Genetics, 62, 103536 - 103536